jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Duals

 Conic duality is the starting point for MOI's duality conventions.
-When all functions are affine (or coordinate projections), and all constraint sets are closed convex cone, the model may be called a conic optimization problem.
+When all functions are affine (or coordinate projections), and all constraint sets are closed convex cones, the model may be called a conic optimization problem.
 For conic-form minimization problems, the primal is:

 ```math